PGelss/scikit_tt/README.md

 ## 5. Data analysis

 **scikit_tt** combines data-driven methods with tensor network decompositions in order to significantly reduce the computational costs and/or storage consumption for high-dimensional data sets.
-Different methods can be found in the directory [*data_driven*](data_driven/)
+Different methods can be found in the directory [*scikit_tt/data_driven*](scikit_tt/data_driven/).

-### 5.1 Tensor-based dynamic mode decomposition (TDMD)
+### 5.1 Tensor-based dynamic mode decomposition (tDMD)

-TDMD is an extension of the classical dynamic mode decomposition which exploits the TT format to compute DMD modes and eigenvalues.
-The algorithms below can be found in [*data_driven/tdmd.py*](scikit_tt/data_driven/tdmd.py).
+tDMD is an extension of the classical dynamic mode decomposition which exploits the TT format to compute DMD modes and eigenvalues.
+The algorithms below can be found in [*tdmd.py*](scikit_tt/data_driven/tdmd.py).
 See [[6](README.md#12-references)] for details.

 ```
-standard .............. standard TDMD algorithm
+tdmd_exact ............ exact tDMD algorithm
-exact ................. exact TDMD algorithm
+tdmd_standard ......... standard tDMD algorithm
 ```

 ### 5.2 Multidimensional approximation of nonlinear dynamical systems (MANDy)

 MANDy combines the data-driven recovery of dynamical systems with tensor decompositions.
-The methods implemented in [*data_driven/mandy.py*](scikit_tt/data_driven/mandy.py) can be used for the recovery of unknown governing equations from measurement data only.
+The methods implemented in [*mandy.py*](scikit_tt/data_driven/mandy.py) can be used for the recovery of unknown governing equations from measurement data only.
 See [[7](README.md#12-references)] for details.

 ```
 mandy_cm ..............
 MANDy using coordinate-major decompositions